-These are the only problems assigned on MAL for which you will receive a grade.
-MAL contains an assignment for each chapter called Homework Problems.
-You are expected to complete all of the homework problems assigned for each chapter.
-There is a Homework assignment for Chapters 1 thru 12 (excluding chapter 8) for a total of 11 assignments.
+MAL contains various assignments for each chapter.
+The Homework Tab contains homework problems, practice problems, and multiple-choice questions.
+You will be required to complete the Homework Problems and you will receive a grade.
+There is a Homework assignment for Chapters 1 thru 12 for a total of 11 assignments.
 I will drop the lowest score you earn on one chapter's Homework assignment.
 Therefore, you can earn a total of 100 grade points for the correctly completed Homework Problems of 10 chapter assignments worth approx. 10 points each.
 The homework assignment for each chapter must be completed by 11:59PM (Central Standard Time) on the dates indicated on the Homework Manager site.
+MAL allows you one attempt to complete each problem, along with access to various help tools within each assignment.